 Renewable energy sources can offer a solution for excessive emissions of greenhouse gases and to the expected decrease in availability of fossil fuels in the near future.
-Both problems would find a common solution if we were able to develop energy-efficient processes to convert (low concentrated) CO2 streams into fuels and useful chemical products, ensuring a positive economic
+Both problems would find a common solution if we were able to develop energy-efficient processes to convert (low concentrated) CO2 streams into fuels and useful chemical products, ensuring a positive economic and environmental balance.

 Over the last decade, the use of nanotechnology in electrochemical catalysis has become extreme important.
 Sole nanoparticles, however, do not yet constitute an electrode.
 Hence, deposition on a conducting support structure is indispensable